jhusain/es6generatorproposal/README.md

 Language Features should Consume and Emit Iterables, not Iterators
 --------------------------

 Generator functions should return Iterables, not Iterators.
-I'm addition, for...of should operate on Iterables, not Iterators.
+In addition, for...of should operate on Iterables, not Iterators.

-__We have added syntactic support for the wrong type.__ Iterators are irreducibly complex.
-They are mutable, and require a state machine to consume.
-To avoid leaking scarce resources, they must also be explicitly finalized if iteration is short-circuited.

-In our zeal to make iterator API usable, we oversimplified the type and broke an entirely
+These changes should be made for the following reasons:

+1. Clarify Iterator lifecycle management responsibilities.
+2. Better optimize for common stream operations like retry.
+3. Symmetry with asynchronous generators.

+The Iterable type allows a consumer to start a fresh iteration by providing them with a new Iterator.
+The value proposition of the for..of syntax is that it hides the complexity of a fresh iteration.
+Therefore I submit that the for...of syntax should operate on the Iterable type, not the Iterator.

+Why?
+Lifecycle management.
+With the introduction of the return method, it will be necessary to return the generator if iteration I s short-circuited. __If the for...of syntax operators on Iterators, then who is responsible for finalization if the loop is short-circuited?__ It is unclear.
+The developer has created the Iterator and is therefore capable of disposing of it.
+However the for...of syntax will _transparently_ create an Iterator when applied to an Iterable.
+In these

+If the for...of syntax

+If the for...of syntax operates on Iterables, it will be responsible for Iterator creation and finalization in the event a break statement short circuits iteration.
+This makes the

 This change is motivated by a simple design goal:

-__It should be possible to consume the data produced by a generator function without needing to directly use an Iterator..__
+__ in most cases, it should be possible to produce and consume generators without needing to directly use an Iterator..__

-Iterators have complex interfaces, and require state machines to consume.
-With the introduction of the return method, they now have a lifecycle as well.

 Iterators have Iterators are mutable data structures and they are complex to use.
 We should embrace the following design principle: